kenielf/unls/README.md

 ## Recommendation
-Personally, I run this script manually whenever I need it, but it might be best to add it into an autostart script of some sorts.
+Personally, I run this script manually whenever I need it, but it might be best to add it into an autostart script of some sort.